Imburse-Payments/imburse-payments.github.io/pages/getting-started/apps.md

 Configuring an App permits Imburse to transact with the provider of the App on your behalf.

 ## Access Requirements
-You will need a Tenant Security Key to perform App functions.
+You will need a Tenant API Key to perform App functions.

 ## Functions
 Each App provided by Imburse has a standard set of API endpoints.